Nicholas and Matilda Zehler - late 1880's

 In September of 187423, Nicholas purchased 51 acres of land on the Moscow and Buffalo road (route 354) just west of Bennington Center.
 Nicholas and Utilia settled into a life of farming and raising their growing family of seven children.

 Tragedy struck the family of Nicholas and Utilia when four year old Nicholas died in January 1891.
 The following month Rosa died at the age of nine.
 These deaths apparently had a devastating effect on Utilia, who died a year later on February 14, 18922.
-This had a profound effect on the family and was undoubtedly a factor in Matilda's death, which occurred a year later.
 Her obituary in the Western New Yorker reads as follows:

 |Nicholas with five of his brothers|